sunjinny/Emotional_Speech_Animation_Generator_Android/README.md

 ## Getting started
 1. Clone this repo first.
 2. Include the `.jar` file in your Android Studio project.
-3. Make a new fragment(Containers) in the origin layout `.xml` file and set the name as a path of `AvatarFragment`.
+3. Make a new fragment(Containers) in your layout `.xml` file and set the name as a path of `AvatarFragment`.
 4. In your Activity, follow the steps below.
    We provide `MainActivity.java` for testing and showing how to use in the activity.
-- Get the fragment manager for the AvatarFragment.
+- Get the fragment manager of the AvatarFragment.

   ```
   AvatarFragment fragment = (AvatarFragment) getFragmentManager().findFragmentById(..);